TheresaLui/SelfHelpContent_v2/articles/partnercenter/customer-education-qualification.md

 Partners now can correct customer account information and resubmit for vetting for cases where the customer was denied.
 For full details see step-by-step instructions on how to do this in the updated [Creating an education customer in Partner Center guide](https://docs.microsoft.com/partner-center/sell-to-education-customers).

-To minimize any delays in the vetting process, please follow thes instructions:
+To minimize any delays in the vetting process, please follow these instructions:

 * To reduce any delays in the investigation of vetting failures for legitimate entries, please ensure to enter customer data that is as **accurate** and as **complete** as possible.
 Do not enter in test or dummy data.
 * Review the [Creating an education customer in Partner Center guide](https://docs.microsoft.com/partner-center/sell-to-education-customers) and [Add a new customer](https://docs.microsoft.com/partner-center/add-a-new-customer) documenting what is required when creating a new education customer in Partner Center.